AdaCore/spark2014/docs/lrm/source/packages.rst

      pragma Assert (Y = 0);
    end Proc;

-The proof obligation associated with the assertion can be successfully discharged but this success depends on the Async_Writers aspect specification.
+The verification condition associated with the assertion can be successfully discharged but this success depends on the Async_Writers aspect specification.